Christian-TUM-Makerspace/Tissue-Culture-Rotator_-_repair-and-OD_measuring/README.md

 Some specific programs, devices etc. used in this project:
 Arduino IDE, Python, ESP32, Inventor, FDM 3D Printer with about 300 x 300 bed, China Lasercutter.

+## There are important READMEs in the subfolders

+Do not overlook them.

 ## Tags

 New Brunswick Scientific TC-7